GIST-NJU/RestCT/exp/README.md

 # Replication of Experiments

-The performance of RestCT is evaluated under 11 real-world subject APIs of two servcie systems, *GitLab* and *Bing Maps* (their Swagger specifications are available in the `swagger` directory).
+The performance of RestCT is evaluated under 11 real-world subject APIs of two service systems, *GitLab* and *Bing Maps* (their Swagger specifications are available in the `swagger` directory).
 This document provides instructions for replicating the above experiments in a Linux platform.

 For the instructions that use Docker images to replicate the experiments, please see [README_DOCKER](https://github.com/GIST-NJU/RestCT/blob/main/README_DOCKER.md).